 Note: All monetary figures are expressed in USD

-Humans and marijuana have a common history that dates back tens of thousands of years.
+Humans and marijuana have a common history dating back thousands of years.

-The UN’s World Drug Report claims that global cannabis use rose by 60% in the last decade and that every year roughly 200 million people try cannabis at least once.
+The UN World Drug Report claims that global cannabis use rose by 60% in the last decade and that roughly 200 million people consume it at least once a year.
 From 2006-2016, the number of daily or near daily users rose by 96%.

-In 2018, marijuana stocks exploded when Canada legalized the recreational use of marijuana.
+In 2018, cannabis stocks exploded after Canada legalized recreational use.
 Investors rushed to buy shares and the marijuana index quickly reached all time highs.